 The CLPE is an independent UK charity with a global reputation for the quality of our research into literacy and teaching.
 Our work promotes high standards in the teaching of literacy.
 We particularly emphasise the importance of books and literature in enabling children to become confident, happy and enthusiastic readers and writers, with all the benefits this brings.

 Our much-loved Core Book List is now available as a FREE online resource.
-Nearly 2000 teachers, librarians and parents have registered to find out about the carefully chosen, comprehensive selection of hundreds of high quality texts for children from ages 3 -11.
+Over 4000 teachers, librarians and parents have registered to find out about the carefully chosen, comprehensive selection of hundreds of high quality texts for children from ages 3 -11.
 Don't miss out.

 Our Power of Reading Project gives us a unique perspective on the successful teaching of reading in primary schools.
-We have produced a free, practical booklet sharing the things that teachers told us need to be considered and developed if schools are to be successful in promoting a love of reading.
+Download this free, practical booklet sharing the things that teachers told us need to be considered and developed if schools are to be successful in promoting a love of reading.

 An ecological fable with themes around prejudice and fear of the unknown with stunning illustrations that have a sense of the surreal and invite exploration and discussion.